This article is a repost from 2010

-Since David captured the Jebusite stronghold about a thousand years before Christ appeared and shortly afterwards had the sacred ark of the covenant moved there, Jerusalem became the city where Jehovah chose to place his holy name.
+Since David captured the Jebusite stronghold about a thousand years before Christ appeared and shortly afterward had the sacred ark of the covenant moved there, Jerusalem became the city where Jehovah chose to place his holy name.
 In fact, Isaiah 60:14 refers to Jerusalem as “the city of Jehovah.”

 Significantly, Jerusalem was the birthplace of Christianity too; for it was on the day of Pentecost in the year 33 C.E. that holy spirit was poured out upon the small group of Jesus’ Jewish followers in an upper room of a dwelling in Jerusalem – thus inaugurating the Christian era.
-Afterwards, the apostles and newly anointed Jews and proselytes preached regularly in the environs of the temple of the city of Jehovah.
+Afterward, the apostles and newly anointed Jews and proselytes preached regularly in the environs of the temple of the city of Jehovah.
 Also, Jerusalem was for a time the unofficial headquarters and base of operations for the apostles and older men who were directing the congregations.
-For that reason Jerusalem is an appropriate symbol in prophecy for various aspects of Christ’s congregation and kingdom, particularly in relation to the Second Coming of the Messiah and the concluding harvest.
+For that reason, Jerusalem is an appropriate symbol in prophecy for various aspects of Christ’s congregation and kingdom, particularly in relation to the Second Coming of the Messiah and the concluding harvest.